rmfarrell/dynago/README.md

 Dynago is a DynamoDB client API for Go.

-This attempts to be a really simple, principle of least-surprise client for the DynamoDB API.

 Key design tenets of Dynago:

  * Most actions are done via chaining to build filters and conditions
  * objects are completely safe for passing between goroutines (even queries and the like)
- * To make understanding easier via docs, we use amazon's naming wherever possible.
+ * To make understanding easier via docs, we use Amazon's naming wherever possible.

 Installation
 ------------